gggritso/site/_posts/2015-08-23-human-git-aliases.md

 This is a key part of my workflow.
 I run this before _every_ commit to make sure I don't need to use the undo commands.

 Bend the aliases to how you think and work, not the other way around.
 Let your aliases reflect your values, instead of just saving you keystrokes.

+---

+I got a few great suggestions from Reddit comments on this post:

+`unmerged = diff --name-only --diff-filter=U` by [kasbah](https://www.reddit.com/user/kasbah) and `remotes = remote -v` by [WrongSubreddit](https://www.reddit.com/user/WrongSubreddit) are my favourites.
+Thank you!

+A full list of my Git aliases is in my [dotfiles repo](https://github.com/gggritso/dotfiles/blob/master/gitconfig.symlink).